- Who We Are

 - Agency Zone

-The Food Bank of the Southern Tier and our partner agencies strive to feed as many of our neighbors in need as possible in our region.
-Regrettably, ending hunger is not something that we, despite our best efforts, can do alone.
-In order to reach our mission to “build and sustain hunger-free communities across the Southern Tier,” the Food Bank recognizes the importance of advocating for long-term public policy solutions at the local, state, and federal levels.
+The Food Bank of the Southern Tier and our partner agencies strive to feed as many of our neighbors in need as possible.
+But we know that charity alone cannot end hunger.
+In order to reach our mission to build and sustain hunger-free communities across the Southern Tier, the Food Bank recognizes the importance of advocating for long-term public policy solutions at the local, state and federal levels.

 Decisions made by our elected officials have a huge impact on the supply of food available to the Food Bank and on the overall demand for charitable food assistance.
 A strong and accessible nutrition safety net is required to complement the supplemental food that food banks are able to provide.
 This tiered solution is the most sustainable method to attacking an epidemic afflicting nearly 50 million Americans while we advocate for the systemic changes needed to permanently eradicate hunger in America.
 Elected officials are also in a position to make larger changes that will eventually help end hunger in our community and in our nation.